 In Osborn v Mothercare, WhatsApp messages proved the “redundancy” was planned before the employee returned from maternity leave.
 The tribunal called it a “sham.”
 Here’s how to check yours:

-1. Check their careers page & LinkedIn
+1. Check their careers page and LinkedIn

 Search for your job title on your employer’s website and LinkedIn.
 If they’re hiring for your role (or a suspiciously similar one), the redundancy may not be genuine.
 Capture it with ProofSnap before they take it down.